-All the great picture book stories that captivate children and adults alike (as well as editors) have one thing in common.
-They all have a strong main character as well as a few great supporting characters.
-But what is the difference between the two?
-And if you have a great main character than why do you need to invent other characters?
-Let’s take a look at each type of character and the differences between the two.
+All the great fiction books that captivate readers of all ages (as well as editors) have one thing in common: They all have a strong main character as well as a few great supporting characters.

 Here are a few things to keep in mind when creating your main character: